Song Min-kyu (footballer)

-Song Min-kyu (송민규; born 12 September 1999) is a South Korean footballer who plays as a winger or a forward for K League 1 club Jeonbuk Hyundai Motors and the South Korea national team.
+Song Min-kyu (송민규; born 12 September 1999) is a South Korean footballer who plays as a winger or a forward for Primeira Liga club Nacional and the South Korea national team.

 Club career

 Song started his career with Pohang Steelers.
 He scored his first goal for the club in a 1–0 win over Gangwon on the 3rd of April 2019.

 International career

 Song made his debut for South Korea national team on 9 June 2021 in a 2022 FIFA World Cup qualifier against Sri Lanka.

 On 11 November 2022, he scored his first international goal in a friendly match against Iceland.
 Song was then called up to South Korea for the 2022 FIFA World Cup held in Qatar, however he didn't play in all of the matches.

 Personal life

 On May 3, 2025, Song announced his engagement to his girlfriend, announcer Gwak Min-seon.
+The couple married in December 2025.